Call 24/7 (920) 222-2222

 Wisconsin is a modified comparative fault state.
 The law stipulates that any party responsible for a traffic accident must pay for the damages caused to all parties injured.

-However, the contributory negligence law also states that if one of the injured parties is less than 51% at fault for the accident, the damages they are entitled to recover are reduced by the percentage by which they are at fault.
+However, Wisconsin’s comparative negligence law also states that more than one party can be considered negligent.
+The party with greater negligence can’t recover compensation from the party with less negligence.
+Meanwhile, the party with less negligence will have the compensation they are entitled to reduced by the percentage by which they are at fault.

 Even if you take all necessary precautions to keep yourself and others safe on the road, you may still be the victim of an accident and may be entitled to compensation for the damages.